Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.

 ✔ Have fun and enjoy your visit!

 If a site is open, our toilets will be open with enhanced cleaning regimes.
+Please note: to use our toilets you must have a valid entry ticket.

 Royal Museums Greenwich offers free admission to companions accompanying visitors with disabilities.
 Please select ‘companion’ ticket for your companion when you book online.